 In 1986, the tug was acquired by the Morania Oil Tanker Corporation of Staten Island, New York.
 Where she was renamed as the Morania No. 2.

 In 2000, the Morania Oil Tanker Corporation merged with Penn Maritime Incorporated of Stamford, Connecticut.
 Where the tug was renamed as the Penn No. 2.

 In 2010, the tug was acquired by the Dann Marine Towing Company of Chesapeake City, Maryland.
 Where she was renamed as the Coral Coast.

-Powered by two General Motors EMD 12-645E2 diesel engines with Falk 1230 reduction gears at a ratio of 4:1 turning two 108(in) by 81(in) propellers for a rated 3,000 horsepower.
+Powered by two, EMD 12-645E2 diesel engines.
+With Falk 1230 reduction gears, at a ratio of 4:1.
+Turning two, 108(in) by 81(in) fixed pitch, propellers for a rated 3,000 horsepower.

-Her electrical service is provided by two 99kW John Deere generators.
+Her electrical service is provided by two, 99kW, John Deere generator sets.
 The tug's capacities are 100,000 gallons of fuel oil, 3,420 gallons of lube oil, 1,400 gallons of waste oil, 570 gallons of gear oil, and 8,900 gallons of water.

-(Captain Eric Takakjian)
+(Captain Eric Takakjian, Kyle Stubbs)